Plain English Breakdown

 - Triple Bottom Line Justice (TBLJ)

-- A method that integrates evidence-based practice, rule of law, and meaningful community engagement to address health, environmental, and economic challenges faced by children, families, and communities.
+- A method that combines evidence-based practice, the rule of law, and community engagement to fix challenges in health, nature, and money for children, families, and communities.

 Limits and Unknowns